 Not one iota of economics or objective analysis left ― what remains is gutter journalism.

 There is the political sphere and there is the scientific sphere.
-The political sphere is about agenda-pushing, the scientific sphere is about knowledge.
-In the political sphere, every imbecile is entitled to climb on a soapbox and to vomit the content of his dysfunctional brain all over the place.
+The political sphere is about agenda-pushing, and the scientific sphere is about knowledge.
+In the political sphere, every imbecile is entitled to climb on a soapbox and vomit the content of his dysfunctional brain all over the place.
 In the scientific sphere, people are supposed to contribute something to the growth of knowledge.#2

 The two spheres must be kept apart.
 The strict separation of the scientific sphere and the political sphere is necessary because politics always and everywhere corrupts science.#3 Schumpeter exactly spotted the ultimate cause of the all too obvious scientific failure of economists: “It is only our inability to divorce research from politics, or our suspicion, all too often justified, that the other fellow cannot analyze with single-minded devotion to truth, which makes problems and party issues out of decisions that do not excite anyone in more fortunate fields of research.”